 Many dog bite injuries do not cause bleeding.
 A dog’s strong jaw and rounded teeth can exert a tremendous amount of pressure that may not break the skin.
 A dog bite that does not look serious initially may cause injuries under the skin that result in bone fractures, nerve and tendon damage, and broken blood vessels.
 That is why it is important to report every dog bite and seek medical treatment for dog attack injuries.

-Complete a Free Dog Bites Case Evaluation form now
+Complete a Dog Bites Case Evaluation form now

 Steps to Take if You Suffer a Dog Bite